Esri Cloud

 --init Use this to set up the Esri portal configuration.

---base-url <esri_url> Use this to specify the web address of the Esri portal.
+--base-url <base_url> Use this to specify the root url of the Sharing API to use.

---username <esri_username> Use this to specify the username for accessing the Esri portal.
+--username <esri_username> Use this to specify the username to use for accessing the Sharing API.

---password <esri_password> Use this to specify the password for accessing the Esri portal.
+--password <esri_password> Use this to specify the password for the user account to be used for accessing the Sharing API.

 Parameters for Setting Up Esri Cloud Data Collection